stevenwaterman/Lexoral/PRIVACY.md

 - Process your audio files and transcribe them
 - Allow you to edit your transcripts
 - Debug any issues you are having
-- Optimise the platform based on how all of our customres use Lexoral, in aggregate
+- Optimise the platform based on how all of our customers use Lexoral, in aggregate
 - Prevent malicious attacks on the platform, to ensure good service for everyone

 Your data is processed on servers provided by *Google Cloud Platform*.
-They do not access or log your data while it is being processed.
+They only access your data when requested by us, as needed to operate Lexoral.

 Lexoral **does not** use your data to: